clulab/pdf2txt/README.md

   * **ghostact**

-    This converter is a combination of [GhostScript](https://github.com/ArtifexSoftware/ghostpdl-downloads/releases) for conversion of PDF to images and [Tesseract](https://github.com/tesseract-ocr/tesseract) for conversion of images to text.
+    This converter is a combination of [Ghostscript](https://github.com/ArtifexSoftware/ghostpdl-downloads/releases) for conversion of PDF to images and [Tesseract](https://github.com/tesseract-ocr/tesseract) for conversion of images to text.
+It depends on both of these programs having been installed in advance and being available on the `$PATH` if default settings are used.
+The settings can be adjusted.
+See the subproject's [README.md](./ghostact/README.md) for details.
+This converter does not do well on any but the simplest pages, but it is able to process images embedded in PDFs.

   * **pdfminer**